jwn8175/sp24-cs184-final-project-webpage/final_report.md

 While this new method allows a greatly increased number of seed vertices (I’ve tried up to 2^16 inputs), there is a significant performance trade-off.
 There are lots of wasted fragments discarded by the depth test.
 This is slightly improved by defining a variable R that represents some distance in texel space, and calling discard in the fragment shader for distances that exceed this R value.

 Overall, implementing the Voronoi filter was very challenging, but yielded satisfying results.
 We explored and experimented with different features of OpenGL to leverage in our rendering.

-GUI and Rendering Pipeline: Our program is set up in python, using the moderngl and moderngl-window packages to execute our shader program and render outputs.
-In order to incorporate the input images into the graphics pipeline, we loaded as textures into the program.

 ### Rendering Pipeline and GUI